MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles.md

 |Skype for Business administrator  <br/> |N/A  <br/> |N/A  <br/> |Skype for Business admin  <br/> |N/A  <br/> |
 |Compliance administrator  <br/> |Organization Management  <br/> |N/A  <br/> |N/A  <br/> |Compliance admin  <br/> |

-\*People with the password admin role can do the same tasks as people with the Exchange Help Desk role, however, they can't do message trace.
+\*People with the helpdesk/password admin role can do the same tasks as people with the Exchange Help Desk role, however, they can't do message trace.

 ## Delegated administration